facebookarchive/prepack/README.md

 2. `git submodule update --init`
 3. Get yarn and node, then do
    `yarn`

+Note: For development work you really need `yarn`, as many scripts require it.

 ### How to build, lint, type check